 The original user may extend the term of the DriSteem Limited Warranty for a limited number of months past the initial applicable warranty period and term provided in the first paragraph of this Limited Warranty.
 All the terms and conditions of the Limited Warranty during the initial applicable warranty period and term shall apply during any extended term.
-An extended warranty term of an additional twelve (12) months or twenty four (24) months of coverage may be purchased.
+An extended warranty term of an additional twelve (12) months, twenty four (24) months, or thirty-six (36) months(1) of coverage may be purchased.
 The extended warranty term may be purchased until eighteen (18) months after the product is shipped, after which time no extended warranties are available.